FAQ

 • What is the Student Worker Collective at Dartmouth?

-The Student Worker Collective at Dartmouth (SWCD) is the union representing Dartmouth Dining Services (DDS) student workers.
+The Student Worker Collective at Dartmouth (SWCD) is the union representing Dartmouth Dining Services (DDS) student workers and Undergraduate Advisors (UGAs/RAs).
 It seeks to advance the workplace rights of Dartmouth College student workers, as well as create a democratic campus where every community member who labors for Dartmouth has a say in its governance.

 • What is a union?